snk-git-hub/snk-git-hub/README.md

-# The future of building happens together
+ "The future of building happens together"